ITEC370-2019-Team5/ITEC370-Project/HW-pt2/README.md

 2. Answer these questions
    * What are the GitHub usernames of your team members?
-       * GitHub username 1:
+       * GitHub username 1: Michael-Donaldson
-       * GitHub username 2:
+       * GitHub username 2: dwhitteker76
-       * GitHub username 3:
+       * GitHub username 3: michaelzeidan
-       * GitHub username 4:
+       * GitHub username 4: jtenaglia
-       * GitHub username 5:
+       * GitHub username 5: DonatedAR
    * How long did it take your team to complete this exercise?
+   Approx. 1 hour, after intial setup and making sure everyone was able to clone correctly.

 ## Table of Contents
 1. TODO.md - contains instructions for what to do for this assignment